LLudivina/Pypoll/README.md

 ![figure1](https://user-images.githubusercontent.com/115508896/205481218-a6039147-1800-4b59-98f3-611ca757a1b7.png)

 As seen in Figure 1, there were many lists and dictionaries to track throughout the rest of the code.
-In the end, both the Python code and text files were then created to analyze this data.
+Yet, the Python code and text files were created to analyze this data via trial and error.
 The output was then pushed to this repository using Git Bash.

 ### *Election Results Printed to the Command Line*
 Based on the data, and as seen in Figure 2, there was a total of 369,712 votes casted in this congressional election.